Politicians look to make hay at Kentucky Derby

-LOUISVILLE, Ky. — The masses crammed into Churchill Downs on Saturday will be fixated on 3-year-old thoroughbreds running in the Kentucky Derby.
-But in some sections of the famed track, another type of horse race will have politicians vying for attention — and perhaps cash to support their campaigns.
+LOUISVILLE, Ky. — The masses crammed into Churchill Downs on Saturday were fixated on 3-year-old thoroughbreds running in the Kentucky Derby.
+But in some sections of the famed track, another type of horse race had politicians vying for attention — and perhaps cash to support their campaigns.

 For politicians flocking to the track, Derby Day presents opportunities and limitations.